Bella Araujo Shows Off Cleavage And Killer Curves In Very Revealing Lavender Dress

 Bella also looked to be wearing a full face of makeup that elevated her look and emphasized her natural facial features.
 The application appeared to include a full coverage foundation, a peach blush, sculpted eyebrows, pink eyeshadow, a bold eyeliner, highlighter, a pink lipstick, bronzer, and mascara.

-Still, it was her killer curves that demanded the most attention in the series, as she flaunted them in a daring outfit.
+Still, it was the model’s killer curves that demanded the most attention in the series, as she flaunted them in a daring outfit.

-Bella opted for a dress that was designed with lavender sequins.
-The garment did not leave much to the imagination as it was tightly hugged her figure.
-The dress particularly displayed a great deal of cleavage as it featured an extreme plunge design in the front.
-The dress also showed off her curvaceous hips, and her bodacious derriere as it was designed with slits over her thighs.
+Bella opted for a tight, figure-hugging dress that was designed with lavender sequins.
+The garment particularly displayed a great deal of cleavage as it featured an extreme plunge design in the front.
+The dress also showed off her curvaceous hips and her bodacious derriere as it came with slits over her thighs.

-She finished off the look with a large gold bracelet on her left wrist and a gold watch on her right wrist.

-Bella revealed in the post that the photo was taken in Manaus, Brazil.
+Bella finished off the look with a large gold bracelet on her left wrist and a gold watch on her right.
+According to the geotag, the photos were taken in Manaus.

-Meanwhile, in the post’s caption, she asked her fans which photo they liked best, before stating that her dress was designed by Balada, an online clothing company.
+In the caption, Bella asked her fans which photo they liked best, also stating that her dress was designed by Balada, an online clothing company.

-The eye-catching update was met with an ample amount of enthusiasm and approval from Bella’s fans, amassing more than 35,000 likes since going live later Wednesday night.
-An additional 822 followers also took to the comments section to shower the model with compliments on her physique, good looks, and dress.
+The eye-catching update was met with approval from Bella’s fans, amassing more than 35,000 likes since going live on Wednesday night.
+An additional 822 followers also took to the comments section to shower the model with compliments.

 “The most beautiful in the world,” one user wrote.